Focal length: General optical systems

 Back focal distance (BFD) is the distance from the vertex of the last optical surface of the system (S_{2}) to the rear focal point.
 Some authors refer to this as "back focal length".

-For an optical system in air the effective focal length, front focal length, and rear focal length are all the same and may be called simply "focal length".
+For an optical system in air or vacuum where the refractive index can be considered 1, the EFL, FFL, and RFL are all the same and may be called simply "focal length".